andrewkroh/gradle-protobuf-plugin/README.md

 * `outputJava` - Output directory for generated java source files.
 The value is relative to the project build directory.
 * `outputPython` - Output directory for generated python source files.
 The value is relative to the project build directory.
 * `outputToProjectDir` - Output generated files relative to project root directory instead of relative to build directory.
 Defaults to false.
 * `autoDependency` - Activate or deactivate automatic dependency creation.
-If true, the dependency on the Java plugin is added automatically based on the Protocol Buffers version number.
+If true, a compile time dependency on `com.google.protobuf:protobuf-java` is added automatically based on the Protocol Buffers version number.
 Defaults to true.

 Example
 -------